-- For the transfer, connect, if not already done, the appropriate Ethernet port to your Ethernet. - Open your project with the Siemens SIMATIC Manager. - Set via Options > Set PG/PC Interface the access path to "TCP/IP -> Network card ". - Click to PLC > Download → the dialog "Select target module" is opened.
+Transfer via Ethernet For transfer via Ethernet the CPU has the following interface: X4: Ethernet PG/OP channel Initialization So that you may access the Ethernet PG/OP channel you have to assign IP address parameters by means of the "initialization"(see "hardware configuration - Ethernet PG/OP channel".
+Information about the initialization of the Ethernet PG/OP channel may be found at "Initialization of Ethernet PG/OP channel".
+Transfer For the transfer, connect, if not already done, the appropriate Ethernet port to your Ethernet.
+Open your project with the Siemens SIMATIC Manager.
+Set via Options &gt; Set PG/PC Interface the access path to "TCP/IP -&gt; Network card ".
+Click to PLC &gt; Download → the dialog "Select target module" is opened.
 Select your target module and enter the IP address parameters of the Ethernet PG/OP channel for connection.
-Provided that no new hardware configuration is transferred to the CPU, the entered Ethernet connection is permanently stored in the project as transfer channel. - With [OK] the transfer is started.
+Provided that no new hardware configuration is transferred to the CPU, the entered Ethernet connection is permanently stored in the project as transfer channel.
+With [OK] the transfer is started.
+Note!

 System dependent you get a message that the projected system differs from target system.
-This message may be accepted by [OK].

-→ your project is transferred and may be executed in the CPU after transfer.
+This message may be accepted by [OK]. $\rightarrow$ your project is transferred and may be executed in the CPU after transfer.

-Transfer via MMC

-The MMC (Memory Card) serves as external transfer and storage medium.
-There may be stored several projects and sub-directories on a MMC storage module.
-Please regard that your current project is stored in the root directory and has one of the following file names:

-- S7PROG.WLD - AUTOLOAD.WLD

-With File > Memory Card File > New in the Siemens SIMATIC Manager a new wld file may be created.
-After the creation copy the blocks from the project blocks folder and the System data into the wld file.

-Transfer MMC → CPU

-The transfer of the application program from the MMC into the CPU takes place depending on the file name after an overall reset or PowerON.

-- S7PROG.WLD is read from the MMC after overall reset. - AUTOLOAD.WLD is read after PowerON from the MMC.

-The blinking of the LED "MCC" of the CPU marks the active transfer.
-Please regard that your user memory serves for enough space, otherwise your user program is not completely loaded and the SF LED gets on.

-Transfer CPU → MMC

-When the MMC has been installed, the write command stores the content of the battery buffered RAM as S7PROG.WLD on the MMC.

-The write command is controlled by means of the block area of the Siemens SIMATIC manager PLC > Copy RAM to ROM.
-During the write process the "MCC"-LED of the CPU is blinking.
-When the LED expires the write process is finished.

-If this project is to be loaded automatically from the MMC with PowerON, you have to rename this on the MMC to AUTOLOAD.WLD.

-Transfer control

-After a MMC access, an ID is written into the diagnostic buffer of the CPU.
-To monitor the diagnosis entries, you select PLC > Module Information in the Siemens SIMATIC Manager.
-Via the register "Diagnostic Buffer" you reach the diagnosis window.

-When accessing a MMC, the following events may occur:

-Event-ID Meaning

-0xE100 MMC access error

-0xE101 MMC error file system

-0xE102 MMC error FAT

-0xE104 MMC-error with storing

-0xE200 MMC writing finished successful

-0xE210 MMC reading finished (reload after overall reset)

-0xE21F Error during reload, read error, out of memory
+Transfer via MMC There may be s storage module.
+F directory and has • S7PROG.WLE • AUTOLOAD.W With File > Memo new wld file may Transfer MMC → CPU place depending of S7PROG.WLD AUTOLOAD.W The blinking of the please regard the he application program from the MMC into the CPU takes on the file name after an overall reset or PowerON.
+D is read from the MMC after overall reset.
+WLD is read after PowerON from the MMC. the LED "MCC" of the CPU marks the active transfer. at your user memory serves for enough space, otherwise in is not completely loaded and the SF LED gets on.
+Transfer CPU → MMC of the battery buff The write comm Siemens SIMATIO process the "MCO write process is fi If this project is t has been installed, the write command stores the content fered RAM as S7PROG.WLD on the MMC. and is controlled by means of the block area of the C manager PLC > Copy RAM to ROM .
+During the write C"-LED of the CPU is blinking.
+When the LED expires the nished. o be loaded automatically from the MMC with PowerON, me this on the MMC to AUTOLOAD.WLD .
+Transfer control To monitor the di the Siemens SIM reach the diagnos ess, an ID is written into the diagnostic buffer of the CPU. iagnosis entries, you select PLC > Module Information in IATIC Manager.
+Via the register "Diagnostic Buffer" you sis window. a MMC, the following events may occur: Meaning MMC access error MMC error file system MMC error FAT MMC-error with storing MMC writing finished successful MMC reading finished (reload after overall reset) Error during reload, read error, out of memory